percona/percona-server-mongodb-operator/source/System-Requirements.rst

 * 2 CPU threads per Node for Pods provisioning,
 * at least 60GB of available storage for Private Volumes provisioning.

-Сonsider using 4 CPU and 6 GB of RAM if :ref:`sharding<operator.sharding>` is turned on (the default behavior).
+Consider using 4 CPU and 6 GB of RAM if :ref:`sharding<operator.sharding>` is turned on (the default behavior).

 Also, the number of Replica Set Nodes should not be odd